Assessment of compliance with international standards on auditing - UK and Ireland (ISAS)

 Assessing audit files

-How does the Practice Monitoring Department (PMD) assess the level of compliance with auditing standards on audit files?
+The Senior Compliance Officers (SCOs) will assess the level of compliance with auditing standards on audit files during monitoring reviews.

 ISA 200 sets out the objectives and general principles governing the audit of financial statements.
 The auditor should obtain reasonable assurance that the financial statements are free from material misstatement through the accumulation of audit evidence (ISA 200.8).

 A self diagnostic checklist is available on ACCA’s website which firms can use as a means to assess their own audit work.
-This checklist is based on the PMD method of reviewing audit files.
+This document is for guidance purposes only and is not an exhaustive list This checklist is based on the SCO’s method of reviewing audit files.

 Summary